 We work directly with our students to determine whether they are qualified for the 30 or 60 hour program, and guide them throughout the process, including completing the BCC application.
 Learn more about the BCC credentials.

 While certification is not a requirement to be a coach, many of our students pursue professional certification to expand and add credibility to their practices.
-We offer a number of certification programs, including the Certified Life Coach, Business Coaching Specialist, Christian Coaching Specialist, Career Development Coaching Specialist, Relationship Coaching Specialist, and Wellness Coaching Specialist certification programs.
+We offer a number of certification programs, including the Life Coaching Specialist, Executive and Business Coaching Specialist, Christian Coaching Specialist, Career Development Coaching Specialist, Relationship Coaching Specialist, and Wellness Coaching Specialist certification programs.
 Each of these certification programs includes the Foundational course (40 hours) and 40 hours from the electives in your specialty, allowing you to truly focus on and create a practice which reflects your passion in a certain area.